antoniovpires/Amazon_Register_Session_Clone/README.md

 # Amazon "Create a new account" Clone

  A clone I've developed to learn PHP and practice my "registration" skills!
+In this project, I used:
+ - PHP
+ - JavaScript
+ - JQuery
+ - MySQL
+ - RegEx

  ## The Functionalities